QUBIC III: Laboratory Characterization: Conclusion

-Deployment of QUBIC on the scientific site of Alto Chorillo at 5000~m altitude in Argentina is expected during 2020.
-QUBIC will provide an extremely clean polarization map of the sky and together with spectro imaging, will have excellent separation of foreground sources.
+Deployment of QUBIC-TD on the scientific site of Alto Chorillo at 5000~m altitude in Argentina is expected by the end of 2022 for in-situ commissioning and preliminary data taking, as a precursor of the QUBIC full instrument.
+QUBIC will provide a clean polarization map of the sky and together with spectral imaging, will have excellent separation of foreground sources.

 \acknowledgments

 QUBIC is funded by the following agencies.
 France: ANR (Agence Nationale de la Recherche) 2012 and 2014, DIM-ACAV (Domaine d’Intérêt Majeur-Astronomie et Conditions d’Apparition de la Vie), CNRS/IN2P3 (Centre national de la recherche scientifique/Institut national de physique nucléaire et de physique des particules), CNRS/INSU (Centre national de la recherche scientifique/Institut national et al de sciences de l’univers).
 Italy: CNR/PNRA (Consiglio Nazionale delle Ricerche/Programma Nazionale Ricerche in Antartide) until 2016, INFN (Istituto Nazionale di Fisica Nucleare) since 2017.
 Argentina: MINCyT (Ministerio de Ciencia, Tecnología e Innovación), CNEA (Comisión Nacional de Energía Atómica), CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas).